informalsystems/tendermint-rs/docs/spec/lightclient/supervisor/supervisor.md

 # Part II - Sequential Problem Definition

 #### **[LC-SEQ-INIT-LIVE.1]**:
 Upon initialization, the light client gets as input a header of the blockchain, or the genesis file of the blockchain, and eventually stores a header of the blockchain.

-TODO: in case of genesis and attack we don't
+> TODO: be more precise about heights in spec above

 #### **[LC-SEQ-LIVE.1]**:
 The light client gets a sequence of heights as inputs.
-For each input height *targetHeight*, it eventually stores the header of height *targetHeight* of the blockchain.
+For each input height *targetHeight*, it eventually stores the header of height *targetHeight*.

 #### **[LC-SEQ-SAFE.1]**: